The Seven Best Multilingual / Translation Plugins for WordPress (2019)

 WPML (from $29)

 Let’s start with by far the best-known plugin on today’s list, WordPress Multilingual Plugin — better known as WPML.
-It supports more than 40 languages out of the box, and you can even add your own language variants.
+It supports more than 60 languages out of the box, and you can even add your own language variants if needed.

 Licenses start from $29, but to access the full range of features you’ll need to upgrade to the $79 option — and, in my opinion, these extra features are invaluable.
 For a start, the upgrade offers multilingual eCommerce support and translation widgets, and can also be used to translate the back end of your website so non-native speakers can understand the configuration screens for themes and plugins.